Gulfstream G450 Performance

 Figure: G450 Descent Schedule, from Eddie's Notebook.

 The FMS knows TOD, right?
 Sometimes TOD is messed up because the track miles in your arrival procedure are not the same as the track miles in your actual future.
 Sometimes TOD is messed up just because that's the way it is.

 I've been using three times my altitude in thousands times three for years, starting with the Boeing 707, told here in story form: Top of Descent.
 But sometimes that doesn't work you say?

 One problem with the technique occurs when descending to a high altitude airport.
-That's why the technique has evolved to: "three times your altitude to lose in thousands divided by three."
+That's why the technique has evolved to: "three times your altitude (in thousands of feet) to lose."

 This produces a good start descent point for a G450 except the airplane can't seem to make the gradient at high altitudes without running into VMO.
 Dividing the altitude by three results in a 3.33 degree descent.
 (It involves a little math, but here's an explanation of sorts: Flight Lesson / 60-to-1.)